 A different perspective

-South Africa is now in day 53 of lock down, some services and businesses that are considered “essential services” have been reopened, some exercise is allowed, but overall, the lock down restrictions are quite tight.
+South Africa has now been in 454 days of lock down at the time of updating this post (23 June 2021).
+Services and businesses that are considered “essential services” have been reopened, some exercise is allowed, but overall, the lock down restrictions are quite tight.
 But, as a country, as a people, the more and more information that becomes available about the virus and about how our government is managing the lock down, the unity we are called to, is being lost.
 If the members of our own leading political party are not agreeing on topics and how restrictions should be managed and enforced, it will only result in chaos amongst the people they serve.
 Even the people of South Africa are divided on what they believe is right and what they believe is wrong.
 We should all be acting in humility, putting the interests of others first, above our own desires.
 The supreme example of that is found in our Lord Jesus Christ.